jasonjson/jasonjson.github.io/_posts/2015-11-03-basic-calculator-ii.markdown

 - Brain Teaser
 author: Jason
 ---
-<p><strong><em>Implement a basic calculator to evaluate a simple expression string.</p>
+**Implement a basic calculator to evaluate a simple expression string.
 The expression string contains only non-negative integers, +, -, *, / operators and empty spaces .
-The integer division should truncate toward zero.</p>
-You may assume that the given expression is always valid.</em></strong></p>
+The integer division should truncate toward zero.
+You may assume that the given expression is always valid.**

 ``` java
 public class Solution {
     public int calculate(String s) {
         if (s == null || s.length() == 0) return -1;

         int result = 0, sign = 1, num = 0, prev = 0, opt = 0;
         for (char c : s.toCharArray()) {
             if (Character.isDigit(c)) {//number